Opening day amid virus: Masks, empty parks, social justice - WHIZ News

 “I think the air high-five is going to come back and be the coolest thing in baseball this year and be the coolest thing in sports,” he said.

-Still, a lot of protocols to keep in mind for players who’ve been doing things the same way since their were kids.
+Still, a lot of protocols to keep in mind for players who’ve been doing things the same way since they were kids.

 “Is it going to be perfect the very first day?”
 A’s manager Bob Melvin said.
 “Probably not.”